Sustainability Focus Areas

 WHY IT’S IMPORTANT: There is a competitive and undersupplied market for talent that we need to grow our business and serve customers in all geographic territories in which we operate.

-Learning and enablement
+Learning and development

-Retention
+Retention and engagement

-WHY IT’S IMPORTANT: Skilled workers are in short supply, competition for talent is intense and we must sustain our knowledge-based workforce in order to serve customers, grow our business and achieve our ESG aspirations.
+WHY IT’S IMPORTANT: Skilled workers are in short supply, competition for talent is intense, and we must sustain our knowledge-based workforce in order to serve customers, grow our business and achieve our ESG aspirations.

-Diversity, equity and inclusion
+Diversity, equity and inclusion (DEI)

-WHY IT’S IMPORTANT: DEI enriches our culture, adds important perspectives, enlarges our accessible talent pool, including with Canada’s Indigenous peoples, and meets the expectations of all stakeholders.
+WHY IT’S IMPORTANT: DEI enriches our culture, adds important perspectives, enlarges our accessible talent pool including with Canada’s Indigenous peoples, and meets the expectations of all stakeholders.

 of our Board members are women